The branded shopping bag has become an essential marketing and branding tool for many retailers, but how did this idea first gain momentum?

 In 1852 a teacher named Francis Wolle invented a machine that could produce an envelope shaped paper bag that was flimsy but somewhat functional.
-Nineteen years later a cotton mill worker named Margaret Knight invented a machine that could efficiently produce paper bags with a flat bottom.
-With this technology, she established the Eastern Paper Bag Company and was successful for about ten years.
+Nineteen years later a factory worker named Margaret Knight invented a machine that could efficiently produce paper bags with a flat bottom, which were much more practical and useful.
 In 1883 a man named Charles Stilwell patented a machine that gave the bags pleated sides.
 Stilwell’s bags would come to be known as the SOS or self-opening-sack, which is a name still in use today.

 Margaret Knight’s paper bag machine